Anderson Metal-to-Critical Transition in QCD

 One context where Anderson localization may prove relevant is in thermal phase changes of strongly interacting matter.
 Here the electron eigenstates in random potentials of Anderson type could be analogous to Dirac quark modes in backgrounds of non-Abelian gauge fields at finite temperature.
 If the influence of pure disorder on electron dynamics turns out to be similar to that of thermal agitation on quarks, this could be important for understanding the mechanism of QCD transition.

-A decade after it was mentioned that an Anderson-like feature could appear in finite temperature Dirac spectra~\cite{Halasz:1995vd}, Refs.~\cite{GarciaGarcia:2005vj, GarciaGarcia:2006gr} proposed that the QCD (chiral) transition is in fact a disorder-driven phenomenon analogous to Anderson metal-to-insulator transition.
+A decade after it was first mentioned that an Anderson-like feature could appear in finite temperature Dirac spectra~\cite{Halasz:1995vd}, it was proposed in Refs.~\cite{GarciaGarcia:2005vj, GarciaGarcia:2006gr} that the QCD (chiral) transition may be a disorder-driven phenomenon analogous to Anderson metal-to-insulator transition.
 Here the ``insulating" nature of a hot thermal state expresses the absence of long-distance ($>\,$1/T) physics.
-Specific to this scenario is that, in addition to a depletion of the Dirac spectrum in this range, such physics is inhibited by any remaining infrared (IR) modes being exponentially localized at much shorter scales.
+It is specific to this scenario that, in addition to a depletion of the Dirac spectrum in this range, such physics is inhibited by any remaining infrared (IR) modes being exponentially localized at shorter scales.

 The existence of Anderson-like features in hot QCD has been investigated and the critical spectral point $\lamA \!>\!
 0$ has been found~\cite{Kovacs:2010wx, Giordano:2013taa,Ujfalusi:2015nha}.
-However, describing a hot thermal state as an Anderson insulator is at odds with its chiral polarization properties~\cite{Alexandru:2014paa}.
-This inconsistency became sharp in light of our recent work~\cite{Alexandru:2019gdm} proposing that, above crossover temperatures ($\approx\!
-150\!-\!180\,$MeV), there is a true QCD thermal transition at $200 < T_\fir < 250\,$MeV, involving a proliferation of deep IR modes ($0 \!\LessSim\! \lambda \!\ll\!
-T$), and the appearance of long-range scale-invariant physics.
+However, describing a hot thermal state as an Anderson insulator is at odds with its chiral polarization properties~\cite{Alexandru:2014paa} which suggest the presence of long-distance physics.
+This inconsistency became sharp in light of our recent suggestion~\cite{Alexandru:2019gdm} that, above the crossover temperatures ($\approx\!
+150\!-\!180\,$MeV), there is a thermal phase transition at temperature $200 < T_\fir < 250\,$MeV, involving a proliferation of deep IR modes ($0 \!\LessSim\! \lambda \!\ll\!
+T$), and the appearance of long-range scale-invariant IR physics.
 This new dynamical regime is referred to as the IR phase.

+Although metal-to-insulator scenario (no IR physics) is incompatible with IR phase (long-range physics), a fruitful Anderson-like interpretation can be given to Dirac modes of IR phase, while keeping the long-range feature intact.
+Clarifying this is the main focus of the present paper.